mpusz/wg21-papers/src/2XXXR0_a_motivation_and_plan_for_a_physical_quantities_and_units_library.md

 | 2028.2             | C++29 CS finalized                                 | Resolve any outstanding design/wording issues                                                                                                |
 | 2028.3             |                                                    | Resolve NB comments                                                                                                                          |
 | 2029.1             | C++29 DIS finalized                                | Resolve NB comments                                                                                                                          |

+# Acknowledgements

+Special thanks and recognition goes to [Epam Systems](http://www.epam.com) for supporting Mateusz's membership in the ISO C++ Committee and the production of this proposal.

 ---